If I were to tell you the truth about this fresh blueberry peach cake, I’d tell you that I’ve made it six times in the last two weeks.

 - Bake for 20 minutes.
 It probably won’t be done yet, but better to check it early. 🙂 Bake for another 10-15 minutes until the cake springs back when touched.
 Remove from the oven, lift the cake out of the pan using the parchment paper, and cool for a few minutes.
 Sprinkle with powdered sugar, slice, and serve!

-The texture of this cake as written is different than a traditional cake – it’s almost more like a cornbread or a bran muffin because of the whole wheat pastry flour and coconut sugar.
+The texture of this cake as written is different than a traditional cake – it’s almost more like a cornbread or a bran muffin because of the whole wheat pastry flour.
 Be careful not to overbake as it can start to dry out – I like to leave it just barely underbaked (about 30 minutes) and then allow it to finish cooking as it rests on the counter.

 Swap 4 tablespoons of butter for Greek yogurt to make this a feel-good breakfast cake!

-Swap regular sugar and all purpose flour – should work fine (I’ve made several variations of this recipe with different flours and sugars and they all do fine).
+Swap other sugars and all purpose flour – should work fine (I’ve made several variations of this recipe with different flours and sugars and they all do fine).
+I would increase the amount of flour to 1 1/2 cups if using regular all purpose flour.

 Cover the top as completely as possible with the thin peach slices.
 The thinner slices sit nicely on top and the more you cover it, the less the batter will rise up in between the fruit pieces.